Dr Andrew Currie

 Dr Andrew J. Currie PhD BSc (Hons) is a Senior Research Fellow with the Schools of Paediatrics and Child Health and Medicine & Pharmacology at UWA.
 He was awarded his Ph.D. with distinction in 2001 from UWA and then commenced 3 years of productive post-doctoral training in an infectious diseases laboratory at the British Columbia Research Institute for Women and Children’s Health in Vancouver, after receiving a Canadian Cystic Fibrosis Foundation Fellowship.
 He returned to Australia in 2004 after being awarded a Healy Fellowship from the Raine Medical Research Foundation to work as an independent Research fellow within the Tumour Immunology Group, at the University of WA.
 He has been actively involved nationally and internationally in innate immunity research over the last 10 years, focusing particularly on the role of Toll-like receptors (TLR) in initiating and controlling inflammation.

-Winthrop Professor Peter Le Souef, Dr Andrew Currie, Mrs Joelene Bizzintino, Professor David Smith, Professor William Cookson, Professor James Gern, Dr Gary Geelhoed, Dr Guicheng Zhang, Dr Belinda Hales, Ms Siew-Kim Khoo 2012, 'Investigation into Host Susceptibility and Immune Responses in Young Children with Acute Wheezing due to Human Rhinovirus Group C Infection', NHMRC Project Grants.
+Prof Peter Le Souef, Dr Andrew Currie, Dr Joelene Bizzintino, Professor David Smith, Professor William Cookson, Prof James Gern, Dr Gary Geelhoed, Dr Brad Zhang, Dr Belinda Hales, Ms Siew-Kim Khoo, Professor James Gern 2012, 'Investigation into Host Susceptibility and Immune Responses in Young Children with Acute Wheezing due to Human Rhinovirus Group C Infection', NHMRC Project Grants.

-Winthrop Professor Peter Le Souef, Adjunct Professor Jack Goldblatt, Dr Andrew Currie, Emeritus Professor Louis Landau, Dr Catherine Hayden 2011, 'Longitudinal Characterization of Respiratory & Immune Development from Birth to Adulthood', NHMRC Project Grants.
+Prof Peter Le Souef, Adjunct Professor Jack Goldblatt, Dr Andrew Currie, E/Prof Louis Landau, Dr Catherine Hayden 2011, 'Longitudinal Characterization of Respiratory & Immune Development from Birth to Adulthood', NHMRC Project Grants.

-Dr Andrew Currie, Dr Tobias Strunk, Winthrop Professor Karen Simmer, Associate Professor David Burgner 2011, 'Identifying the Innate Immune Mechanisms that Determine the Outcome of Gram Positive Bacterial Colonization and Infection in Early Childhood', Princess Margaret Hospital Foundation.
+Dr Andrew Currie, Dr Tobias Strunk, Prof Karen Simmer, A/Prof David Burgner 2011, 'Identifying the Innate Immune Mechanisms that Determine the Outcome of Gram Positive Bacterial Colonization and Infection in Early Childhood', Princess Margaret Hospital Foundation.

-Dr Tobias Strunk, Dr Andrew Currie, Associate Professor David Burgner 2009, 'Understanding the Immunological Basis of the Greatly Increased Susceptibility of Preterm Infants to Early Life Infection: What is the role of NOD-like Pathways?', European Society for Paediatric Infectious Disease.
+Dr Tobias Strunk, A/Prof David Burgner, Dr Andrew Currie 2009, 'Understanding the Immunological Basis of the Greatly Increased Susceptibility of Preterm Infants to Early Life Infection: What is the role of NOD-like Pathways?', European Society for Paediatric Infectious Disease.

 2013 PhD.
 Dr Fuery.
 Supervised by: A/Prof Richmond, Dr Currie